tjliebel/website/data/blog/deploying-bosh-to-gcp.md

 $ cd vault-deployments
 $ genesis new bosh-gcp
 ```
 You can try to deploy right now, but Genesis will complain about the AZs.
-Vault by default looks to be in 3 availabilty zones.
+Vault by default looks to be in 3 availability zones.
 In our case, one AZ is fine for this lab environment.
-It is worth noting that in prod Vault should be distributed across availabilty zones to prevent losing all the creds to your entire deployment from a single point of failure.
+It is worth noting that in prod Vault should be distributed across availability zones to prevent losing all the creds to your entire deployment from a single point of failure.

 Open up the `bosh-gcp.yml` and add these params:
 ```